What is the System Reference Group?

 The System Reference Group (SRG) was established by the System Council in 2018 to bring together funders, Centers, and partner countries to develop forward-looking recommendations on CGIAR’s research focus, delivery model, and institutional structure.

 Co-chaired by Tony Cavalieri, of the Bill & Melinda Gates Foundation, and Marco Ferroni, Chair of the System Management Board, the group’s membership comprises 22 persons:

-- CGIAR System Management Board – all 10 members, including 6 Center-affiliated members (Center Board members or Directors General), and the Executive Director of the CGIAR System Organization; and
+- CGIAR System Management Board – 9 members, including 6 Center-affiliated members (Center Board members or Directors General), and the Executive Director of the CGIAR System Organization; and

 - 2019 conveners of CGIAR Center Boards of Trustees and Directors General.

 The System Reference Group receives support from an external firm on methods and resources for solutions to deep collaboration among stakeholders.

 NEW: Interim Report of the System Reference Group – Draft Recommendations to the System Council